 Liz's story, "A Work in Progress," appears in the May/June 2019 issue of Alfred Hitchcock's Mystery Magazine.
 Her new historical mystery, "A Unicorn in the Harem," is in Black Cat Mystery Magazine #5.

-Liz was interviewed about her work and her journey as a writer on The Writer's Dream.
-The show is hosted by mystery author Linda Frank and appears on LTV public access television in the Hamptons and other parts of eastern Long Island.
+Liz was interviewed about her work and her journey as a writer on The Writer's Dream, hosted by mystery author Linda Frank on LTV in the Hamptons and eastern Long Island.

 Together for the first time: The Bruce Kohler mystery series in a unified e-edition.Death Will Get You Sober and three more novels, a novella, and five previously published mystery stories featuring recovering alcoholic Bruce Kohler (a New Yorker with a smart mouth and an ill-concealed heart of gold), world-class codependent Barbara (addicted to helping and minding other people's business), and terminal geek Jimmy (won't come out from behind his computer for anything less than murder).
 More mysteries about Bruce and his friends, lately including his NYPD detective girlfriend Cindy, continue to appear in magazines and anthologies.

 Breaches & Betrayals: Collected Stories is a new e-collection that brings Liz's best non-series short crime fiction from Ellery Queen's Mystery Magazine, Alfred Hitchcock's Mystery Magazine, e-zines Mysterical-E, Beat to A Pulp, and Dark Valentine, and Wolfmont anthology Murder to Mil-Spec together for the first time.

 Don't miss Death Will Pay Your Debts, the book-length Bruce Kohler mystery in which Jimmy runs into money trouble just when Barbara, about to turn forty, is ready for a wedding and a baby.